Estadio Monumental (Buenos Aires): Concerts

 AC/DC performed three sold-out shows in December 2009 during their Black Ice World Tour.
 These shows were filmed and released on the DVD Live at River Plate in May 2011.
 In November 2012, they released a live album of the second of the three shows, which happened on 4 December.
 The band is set to perform again on 23 March 2026 as part of their Power Up Tour.

 Bon Jovi have played at the stadium numerous times, most recently in 2010 as part of The Circle Tour.

 Coldplay performed at the stadium on 26 February 2010 during the Viva la Vida Tour.
 They returned in 2022 and played a record-breaking ten shows as part of their Music of the Spheres World Tour, the most of any musical act at the stadium.
 The shows were attended by a total of 626,841 spectators for a total box score revenue of $49.8 million, a record in Latin American concert history.

 In May 2011, Miley Cyrus brought her Gypsy Heart Tour which sold out in a week, filling the stadium with 65,000 people and becoming the third female artist to sell out the stadium after Shakira and Madonna.

 Roger Waters performed nine concerts at the stadium in March 2012 as part of his The Wall Live tour.
 Waters played the eponymous album in its entirety at all the shows.
 Kiss played on 3 September 1994; 14 March 1997; 10 April 1999; 5 April 2009 and 7 November 2012.
 The 2009 concert was recorded and eventually released as a live six song DVD included on the Sonic Boom three disc package.
 Lady Gaga performed a sold-out show here for her tour The Born This Way Ball on 16 November 2012.

-The Monsters of Rock festival was held in the stadium in 1994 and 1999 with Kiss, Black Sabbath, Slayer, Metallica, and Sepultura.
+The Monsters of Rock festival was held in the stadium in 1994 with Kiss, Black Sabbath and Slayer, and in 1999 with Metallica and Sepultura.
 Metallica again performed at the stadium in 2010 in the World Magnetic Tour.

 Iron Maiden performed at the venue on 27 September 2013 as part of the Maiden England World Tour.
 The British metallers performed for over 60,000 people in a 145-minute show.

 Soda Stereo performed the final concert on 20 September 1997 during the farewell tour.
 This concert was recorded and released in two parts, El Último Concierto A and B and DVD.
 Later they performed a series of six sold-out historic concerts at the stadium in 2007 during the tour Me Verás Volver, holding the record of the South American and Spanish bands, with the most sold-out concerts at the same stadium.
 One of the concerts was recorded and became the CD/DVD Gira Me Verás Volver.